‘The Bachelor’ Runner Up Reveals She’s Headed To ‘Bachelor In Paradise’

-After being left broken-hearted in Finland when Nick decided that he wanted to spend the rest of his life with Vanessa, Raven’s headed to ‘Bachelor In Paradise’!
+After being left broken-hearted in Finland, runner-up Raven’s headed to ‘Bachelor In Paradise’!
 And, that’s not all..
-She finally got to speak her mind on ‘After The Final Rose’ and told Nick how she really felt…
+She finally got to speak her mind on ‘After The Final Rose’ and told Nick Viall how she really felt…

 As for her conversation with Nick.
 Raven kept it together just like she did when Nick told her his heart was with someone else.
-But, she did admit that it took her by surprise because she thought she was leaving Finland and engaged woman.
+But, she did admit that his rejection took her by surprise, because she thought she was leaving Finland an engaged woman.
 “I was trying to process what you were saying and accept it,” she said to Nick.
-She then admitted that her reaction wasn’t the most normal, but she said at the time she was just trying to process everything.
+Raven then admitted that her reaction wasn’t the most normal, but she said at the time, she was just trying to process everything.
 In case you missed it, Raven really didn’t act with emotion when Nick rejected her.
 She just said that she didn’t regret anything and left for the limo.

 ‘The Bachelor’: Nick Viall Finale Pics — See The Proposal & More